kedro-org/kedro/docs/source/nodes_and_pipelines/pipeline_registry.md

 # The pipeline registry

 Projects generated using Kedro 0.17.2 or later define their pipelines in `src/<package_name>/pipeline_registry.py`.
-The `pipeline_registry` module must contain a top-level `register_pipelines()` function that return a mapping from pipeline names to [`Pipeline`](/kedro.pipeline.Pipeline) objects.
+The `pipeline_registry` module must contain a top-level `register_pipelines()` function that returns a mapping from pipeline names to [`Pipeline`](/kedro.pipeline.Pipeline) objects.
 For example, the pipeline registry in the [Kedro starter for the completed spaceflights tutorial](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights) could define the following `register_pipelines()` function that exposes the data processing pipeline, the data science pipeline, and a third, default pipeline that combines both of the aforementioned pipelines:

 ```python
 def register_pipelines() -> Dict[str, Pipeline]: